 How to do it?
 Simply go for a wander in your local woodland, forest or park.
 A few tips:

-Best done alone but if you do share your wander with someone else, try not talking to each
+Shinrin-Yoku is best done alone, but if you do share your wander with someone else, try not talking to each other.

 - Ideas to help you to Get Outside in a city (Ordnance Survey)